-Aikido techniques usually involve a defence against a variety of attacks that students learn to deliver.
+Aikido techniques usually involve defence against a variety of attacks that students learn.
 These should be honest, powerful and fast for the defender to experience, and blend with.

 Most of the strikes in Aikido are very similar to cuts from a sword.
 Other techniques, which appear to be punches, are also practiced as knife or sword thrusts.
 Kicks are generally reserved for higher level students as the falls can be dangerous.
 Beginners often practice techniques from grabs because they are safer and easier to feel the energy.

 Aikido uses body movement (tai sabaki) to blend with uke's attack.
 For example, irimi moves inward towards uke, and tenkan turns away.
 Also, many techniques can be performed in a seated posture (seiza).
 Techniques where both uke and nage are sitting are suwari-waza, and with uke standing and nage sitting are hanmi handachi.